UI Design: Language selectors

 Wix

 Wix, a website building platform, offers really nice language selection in the website header.
-On click on the language button, you can choose from the available language options from a nice, big modal view.
+On click on the language button, you can choose from the available language options from a nice, spacious modal view.

 Mews